SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/05-Homework.md

 [slide]
 # Homework
-Welcome to the homework.
+Welcome to the homework tab.

-Now we are going to write a couple of console applications, by which we are going to make a few more steps into programming.
+Now we are going to create a couple of **console applications**, with which we are going to take a few more steps further into programming.

 We have prepared some problems for you to solve.

-Let's solve a few problems to confirm what we have learned.
 [image assetsSrc="homeowrk.png" /]
 [/slide]